Pathoschild/smapi-mod-dump/source/~NormanPCN/CombatControlsRedux/README.md

 > The movement velocity for special attack slick moves.
 Swords and clubs.
 Controls the speed and distance of the slide.

 ## Changlog
+v1.2.2
+* Fixed a bug where clicking a/the weapon with a supported tool selected/active while swimming or in swim clothes gave you the velocity of the slick moves slide.

+v1.2.1
+* Fixed a bug where clicking a/the weapon in the hotbar gave you the velocity of the slick moves slide.

 v1.2.0
 * Added a config option to allow the facing direction fix on regular tools.
 Pickaxe, Hoe, etc.